philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 This is all basically non surprising.
 D formula can be expanded into a normal form expected by a typical datalog engine.
 Souffle datalog supports the [disjunction operator](https://souffle-lang.github.io/rules#disjunction) in rule bodys as `;` and [multiheaded conjunction](https://souffle-lang.github.io/rules#multiple-heads) rules `,`.

 Goals correspond to reasonable queries you can make over a database.
-Existentials are variables in the query, and the query can be expanded into [disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form).
+Existentials in G are variables in the query, and the query can be expanded into [disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form).
 You can also turn goals into rules via introducing a `proven` predicate.
 Then a goal G can be expanded into clauses producing thi predicate

 ```souffle